This first appeared in The Havok Journal on March 23, 2020.

 Well, I take that back.
 It’s slightly different.

-See, you and I have a tool that, although in its infancy compared to the total lifespan of human civilization, has had a greater impact on it than perhaps anything other singe invention: the Internet.
+See, you and I have a tool that, although in its infancy compared to the total lifespan of human civilization, has had a greater impact on it than perhaps anything other single invention: the Internet.
 Those of you reading these words right now are doing so through technology that would have been nothing more than the wettest of dreams for a science fiction author fifty years ago.
 We’re connected by a global network that allows us to share cat videos, memes, and oh so much porn at literally the speed of light.

 Why not put it to good use?

 After all, whatever the end result of the COVID-19 outbreak is, one thing is for damn certain: society will not look the same.
 Right now, it’s malleable.
-We the people, for the first time in living memory, have the ability to make real, tangible change to the world we live in, from the comfort of our living rooms.
+We the people, for the first time in living memory, have the ability to make real, tangible changes to the world we live in, from the comfort of our living rooms.

 Have you seen someone using the outbreak as an excuse to be a shitbag?
 Chances are, you have.
 Or if you’ve not seen it personally, you’ve heard about it.
 Well, let’s all get together and do something about it.